A&E celebrates Halloween with special programming

-O A&E gets in the mood for Halloween and this Sunday shows a special marathon A&E Movies with a mix of horror, fantasy and suspense productions.
+O A&E gets into the Halloween mood and this Sunday it shows a special A&E Movies marathon with a mix of horror, fantasy and suspense productions.
 Check the schedule:

-Directed by Francis Ford Coppola (The Godfather) and an all-star cast, Bram Stoker’s Dracula it was awarded at several festivals and won three Oscars® in 1993: costume design, best sound effects and make-up.
-In the plot, young lawyer Jonathan Harker (Keanu Reeves, Matrix Resurrections) travels to a gloomy Eastern European village, where he is imprisoned by the famous vampire prince (Gary Oldman, mank, The Destiny of a Nation).
+Directed by Francis Ford Coppola (The Godfather) and a star-studded cast, Bram Stoker’s Dracula was awarded at several festivals and won three Oscars® in 1993: costume design, best sound effects and make-up.
+In the plot, young lawyer Jonathan Harker (Keanu Reeves, Matrix Resurrections) travels to a gloomy Eastern European village, where he is imprisoned by the famous vampire prince (Gary Oldman, Mank, Fate of a Nation).
 Inspired by a London print brought by Harker, Dracula heads to the capital of the United Kingdom, where he sows seduction and terror.
 But its dark charm won’t last forever.

 Bram Stoker’s Dracula (Bram Stoker’s Dracula, 1992, USA)